 CIOs must keep all lines of communication between IT and other departments open.
 Doing so will help in breaking down existing silos and improving workplace efficiency.
 It is the primary responsibility of a CIO to exhibit openness and inclusiveness to achieve company-wide goals.
 To do so, CIOs should maintain regular check-ins with IT staff, department heads, and project leads.
 This ensures a higher level of productivity and efficiency, which can increase revenues and decrease costs.

 To make informed decisions, CIO’s must capture and analyze information effectively.
 By implementing a tracking system across the value chain, the CIO can accurately measure people, places, processes, and products.
 Matching this information with pre-tested business scenarios will empower CIOs to prioritize and direct resources, decrease wasted effort, streamline processes, upgrade workplace safety, strengthen customer relationships, and improve revenue.

 Learn how you can harness the power of visual AI to ensure workplace safety.

 Get Closer to CMOs

 Undoubtedly, CMOs play a critical role in the digital world.
 However, studies have shown that many times the CIO-CMO relationship is the weakest.
-In 2018, CIOs should make efforts to collaborate with CMOs and work together in a productive manner to usher in digital transformation.
-A lack of collaboration between the two often leads to shallow digital deployments which hinders the revenue generation potential.
+In 2018, CIOs should collaborate with CMOs and work together productively to usher in digital transformation.
+A lack of collaboration between the two often leads to shallow digital deployments, which hinders the revenue generation potential.